umarajan7/challenge_guide_accessibility_ur/challenge/README-guide.md

 ### Review

-You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application is challenge_guide_accessibility_ur

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository is challenge_guide_accessibility_ur.
+The repository is having a README file for your reference to get indepth insight of the project.

 ---
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.